 Why Think Like a Leader?

-That experience has taught me that there often is a “default” way in which people think about leadership.
-Much of my leadership consulting has been helping people escape traps of that default thinking,
+Experience has taught me that people usually have a "default" way they think about leadership - in short, leadership is about being in charge.
+Much of my leadership consulting, spanning decades, has been helping people escape traps of that default thinking.

 Think Like A Leader